 Why approximate?
 First, the prime rate could fluctuate based on when the Fed changes the federal fund target rate.
 Next, interest charges on credit cards are actually calculated daily.

 Generally, when the Fed raises the federal funds rate, it can slow economic growth because it dissuades banks from lending money—and discourages consumers from borrowing at a subsequently higher interest rate.
-While this may be a normal and natural part of an economic cycle, it can be frustrating for anyone who is currently carrying a credit card balance and is stressed about making their payments or paying off their balance.
+While this may be a normal and natural part of an economic cycle, it can be frustrating for anyone who is currently carrying a credit card balance and is stressed about making payments or paying off their balance.

 What Does a Rising Federal Funds Rate/Prime Rate Rate Mean for Credit Card Holders?

 When the Fed raises federal funds interest rates, it can be expected that credit card interest rates may follow.
 How much would your credit card interest rate increase?
 It depends on your credit card.
 Generally, credit cards move in sync with rate hikes, which usually happen in quarter-percent increments.
 (As of this writing, there have been nine rate hikes totaling 2.25% since December 2015 —however, as we mentioned above, rates have remained unchanged so far in 2019.)

 How to Combat a High Credit Card Bill

 Here are some ideas for battling a high credit card bill and potentially paying less in interest over time:

 1. Paying off your credit cards faster by paying more than the minimum payment